OogieM/LambTrackerMobile/README.md

 System is based on an SQLite database for all flock data.

 Currently I set up the database on my desktop system by hand using various SQLite management tools.
-Then the databse is moved tothe Android and used there.
+Then the database is moved to the Android and used there.